Barcelona

 Money to leave

+To try and force collective bargaining, many of the residents of these Vandor-owned buildings have joined the Landlords' Union.
+However, the fund currently refuses to initiate any general dialogue and seeks individual agreements with the residents.
+In fact, several witnesses explain that Vandor always tries to avoid waiting for court rulings, which can take years.
 Rubén Sospedra is one of the residents who still lives in the building at Còrsega 396 and has a contract until the fall of 2026.
 His two roommates have already been offered up to €15,000 if they leave now.
 In Sosa, in Poble-sec, the offer was €10,000.
-Similarly, in the cases of Castillo and Guerchouch, the fund has made offers that have increased from the initial €6,000 to €30,000.
-Lezama and Consell de Cent have approached each other with the same figure.
+Similarly, in the cases of Castellón and Guerchouch, the fund has made offers that have increased from the initial €6,000 to €30,000.
+Lezama and Consell de Cent have approached residents with the same amount.
 "I don't want 30,000 euros; I want to be able to live in my own apartment," she emphasizes.

 Rubén Sospedra and Joan Ruiz with the letter from Vandor informing them that their contract will not be renewed.